Rhodehamelk/mbira-modelling/README.md

 ## Project Progress

 - Objective 1 is complete.
 [Mathematics.md](mathematics.md) demonstrates a mathematical model of a tine that preserves the octave relationship.
-[Tine.c](tine.c) begins to implement the solution to the differential equation in the discrete time domain, and aspires to generate a damped sinusoid by the end of April 11th.
+[Tine.c](tine.c) lays the foundation for a discrete-time solution to the differential equation.

+## Todo
+Expand tine.c into the time domain.
+Consider the value of a type(complex double) implementation and consider the solution as a (sine, cosine) pair.
+Then plot a damped sinusoid.